philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ## Limitations of the Scheduler

 With the Scheduler, it is possible to control when certain callbacks can be executed.
-It is build deep into the latest React implementation and works out of the box with Concurrent mode.
+It is built deep into the latest React implementation and works out of the box with Concurrent mode.

 There are two limitations of the Scheduler though: